 - Created on Wednesday, 26 November 2014 14:20

-The Bengal Chamber of Commerce and Industry (BCC&I), prescription Indian Institute of Social Welfare and Business Management (IISWBM), information pills the World Bioenergy Association (WBA) in association with EBTC organised a the roundtable on 26th November 2014 in Kolkata.
+The Bengal Chamber of Commerce and Industry (BCC&I), Indian Institute of Social Welfare and Business Management (IISWBM), the World Bioenergy Association (WBA) in association with EBTC organised a roundtable on 26th November 2014 in Kolkata.

 The event brought together different stakeholder groups in bioenergy to highlight problems and barriers faced by the sector as well as policy measures needed to remove these and stimulate bioenergy development.

 Stakeholders included state government departments; educational institutions; industrial organisations; private companies, international and national Industry associations, etc. The event was attended by Dr. Heinz Kopetz, President World Bioenergy Association (WBA) and Ms. Karin Hara, Executive Director, World Bioenergy Association.